gouzal/gouzal/README.md

 <!--
-ToDO: add logos for your technologies
+ToDO: add logos for your technologies and andlinks to projets

 Here are some ideas to get you started: